pinely-international/tama/README.md

 ### Inflator Adapters

-This is a "strong" customization since it allows you to override the end output of `inflate` method.
+This kind of customization allows you to override the output of `inflate` method.

 #### Abstract example